Frequently Asked Questions

 Can someone take my place?

-You can transfer your entry to another individual provided this takes place before the 19th June.
+You can transfer your entry to another individual provided this takes place before midday on 1st June.
 To process a Participant Transfer there is an administration fee of £20.00 made payable by you to us.

 If you would like to transfer your place to another individual you need to email email@example.com stating clearly the desire to make a Participant Transfer and the full name and email address of the new entrant.
 You will need to make payment of the £20 administration fee via phone by calling the event line, or confirm in writing your permission for us to take payment from the card which you originally used on registration.